Minors and abortion: Stance of the Roman Catholic Church

 In a 2009 case in Brazil, Archbishop José Cardoso Sobrinho excommunicated the mother and doctors of a 9-year-old girl for carrying out an abortion on the girl's twin fetuses.
 The girl was impregnated by her own stepfather, who had repeatedly raped her since she was six years old.
 The doctors recommended the abortion because they believed the girl's youth would prevent her from delivering the twins safely.
 The affair shocked the Brazilian government and provoked disgust from President Luiz Inácio Lula da Silva.

 Pope Benedict XVI later gave a controversial speech in Angola where he condemned all forms of abortion, even those considered to be therapeutic.
 Therapeutic abortion is the term for abortions that are typically performed to save the life of the mother or in which the fetus has been found to have a defect incompatible with life.

+International perspectives

+Abortion laws affecting minors vary significantly worldwide, reflecting diverse legal, cultural, and social contexts.

+In most European countries, abortion is permitted on request within the first trimester, but requirements for minors differ.
+For example, in France, abortion is legal up to 14 weeks of pregnancy, and as of 2024, the right to abortion is enshrined in the constitution.
+French law allows minors to access abortion services confidentially if accompanied by an adult of their choice, not necessarily a parent.
+In Denmark, as of June 2025, abortion is legal on request up to 18 weeks, and parental consent is no longer required for those aged 15 to 18.
+In contrast, Poland enforces one of the strictest abortion regimes in Europe, generally prohibiting abortion except in cases of rape, incest, or life-threatening pregnancies, and parental involvement is required for minors.

+In Argentina, abortion was legalized in 2021, and the reform has contributed to reduced preventable deaths among girls aged 10 to 14.
+In many Latin American countries, however, access for minors remains highly restricted or is only permitted in cases such as rape or risk to the minor's health.

+Globally, over 60 countries have liberalized abortion laws in recent decades, but requirements for parental consent or notification for minors are still common in many regions.
+These requirements can result in delays or barriers to access, particularly where social stigma or legal penalties are strong.
+Some countries, such as South Africa, allow minors to access abortion without parental involvement, while others, such as India and Italy, require parental consent or a judicial bypass.

+These differences reflect ongoing debates over youth autonomy, parental rights, and public health, and illustrate that the legal landscape for minors seeking abortion is far from uniform worldwide.